When it comes to hard drive brands, it’s difficult to find a more famous and trusted name than Western Digital Corporation (otherwise known as WD).

 WD Blue Overview

-Its broad application has made it WD’s bread and butter.
+Its broad application has made it WD’s most popular series to date.

 If you aren’t sure what WD drive you require, WD Blue would be a safe bet.
-It’s a good jump-off point for the average customer.
+It’s a good starting point for the average customer.

-The advanced implemented seeking algorithms and power management features lower overall power consumption, while the NoTouch Ramp Load Technology carefully positions the head off the surface of the disk to improve the safety of your data.
+Advanced seeking algorithms and power management features lower overall power consumption, while the NoTouch Ramp Load Technology carefully positions the drive-head off the surface of the disk to improve the safety of your data.

-Capacity of WD Blue drives varies from 250GB to 6TB and have spindle speeds of either 5,400 RPM or 7,200 RPM.
+The capacity of WD Blue drives varies from 250GB to 6TB and has spindle speeds of either 5,400 RPM or 7,200 RPM.